 That’s okay— we fully support children who are still learning.
-For children who are, we allow chlorine- and character-free pull-ups only.
+For children who are, we request chlorine- and character-free pull-ups only.
 We use pull-ups to promote self-help skills and confidence.

 How long do the children rest?
 What if my child doesn’t sleep?

-All preschool children are required to lay down on their family-provided mats for a minimum of 30 minutes everyday, per Virginia state licensing.
+All preschool children are required to lay down on their family-provided nap mats for a minimum of 30 minutes every day, per Virginia state licensing.
 Given that our children are very active, we have up to two hours available for napping.
 For those who do not sleep as long, we provide quiet activities for them to do individually or in small groups.
-Kindergarteners (and older summer campers) will have 20-30 minutes to rest (without the use of mats) and explore independent, quiet, and relaxing activities to restore energy levels for the reminder of the day.
-Rest time is highly valued at ERS as we are constantly active and need downtime to reflect and prepare for the rest of the day.
+Our Kindergarten and first grade summer campers will have 20-30 minutes to rest and explore independent, quiet, and relaxing activities to restore energy levels for the reminder of the day.

 What if my child has food allergies or restrictions?